 Dr van Rijn is senior scientist in Impact Evaluation Value Chains and Food Systems at Wageningen Economic Research.

-Myles is Visiting Professor of International Relations at King’s College London and Associate Professor at the University of Exeter.
-He was previously Head of the British Development Division in Eastern Africa, British Ambassador to Ethiopia and the African Union, and Head of the Secretariat to the Commission for Africa.
+Myles is Visiting Professor (International Relations) at King’s College London and Associate Professor at the University of Exeter.
+He was Head of the British Development Division in Eastern Africa; coordinated the 1997 British Government White Paper on international development; represented the UK on the Board of the World Bank; was British Ambassador to Ethiopia and the African Union; and was Head of Secretariat to the Commission for Africa in 2004-2005.